Drucker Student Clubs

 Claremont Global Family Business Student Advisory Club

 The Claremont Global Family Business Student Advisory Club serves as a hub for students who work for or come from a family-owned business.
-Its goal is to provide access to resources that will aid students in their current role and plans for the future.
+Its goal is to provide access to resources that will aid students in their current role and in planning for the future.
 Opportunities abound for networking and discussing issues unique to family-owned businesses.

 Drucker Net Impact

 Drucker Net Impact’s mission is to inspire, educate, and equip individuals to build a socially and environmentally sustainable society through outstanding executive leadership.
-The club supports the Drucker philosophy that business leaders have an ethical responsibility to make a positive difference in institutions which they touch, and the club strives to offer students an environment in which to practice these values.
+The club supports the Drucker philosophy that business leaders have an ethical responsibility to make a positive difference in institutions that they touch, and the club strives to offer students an environment in which to practice these values.
 Drucker Net Impact is a chapter of Net Impact.
 For more information on the national organization, please visit netimpact.org.

 The Marketing Club provides insights into the marketing field through informal lectures, seminars, and events.
 Because a significant part of learning in the MBA program takes place outside the classroom, the Marketing Club strives to stimulate thought and opinion through discussions and lectures presented by professionals in the marketing industry.